jtlap/nt2/doc/source/core/timing/second_timer.rst

   ~second_timer()

-**Description:**  When an instance of scoped_timer goes out of scope, the destructor ends a timing section by calling toc or ctoc, put the result into the linked variable and display it if specified.
+**Description:**  When an instance of scoped_timer goes out of scope, the destructor ends a timing section by calling toc or ctoc, puts the result into the linked variable and options displays it.

 Example
 ^^^^^^^